walles/exactype/README.md

 * Make keyboard more responsive when communicating with the input field is slow.
 * Add a Refresh button to the statistics
 * Always do lower-UPPER-numbers, and no other order
+* To the stats page, add rank and percentile columns
+* On the stats page, list " " as "space"